 America the Beautiful Passes are accepted at Olympic National Park and will also waive the entrance fee.

-If you plan on visiting the park multiple times in one year, consider purchasing the Olympic National Park Annual Pass.
-It costs $30 and will waive the entrance fee for one year.
+If you live in the area and plan on visiting the park multiple times in one year, consider purchasing the Olympic National Park Annual Pass, which can help you save money on repeat visits.

 Things to Do